Interests and experiences

 The need got bigger and triggered me to do something about it when I installed my 70cm EME system.
 On EME, every 0.1 dB counts, and as I always try to optimize whatever I'm doing, I started the SkyScanner project.

-SkyScanner is basically a PC (Windows) application that will control a Az/El rotor for your antennas, sample the audio from a transceiver (via soundcard or built-in soundcard in the radio) and present the measured "noise" from the transceiver and map this on a "dome".
+SkyScanner is basically a PC (Windows) application that will control a Az/El rotor for your antennas (supports PstRotator, Yaesu GS-232 (B version), OE5JFL controller and my own URC RotorController), sample the audio from a transceiver (via soundcard or built-in soundcard in the radio) and present the measured "noise" from the transceiver and map this on a "dome".

-Once the "sky has been scanned", the idea is that you can leave the application running, it will then always show you the current antenna position (by coloring the zone the antenna currently points to).
-The plan is also to show the moons current position on the dome.
+Once the "sky has been scanned", the idea is that you can leave the application running, it will then always show you the current antenna position (by coloring the zone green the antenna currently points to).
+SkyScanner also shows the current position of the sun (orange zone) and the moon (dark gray zone) position on the dome.

 The audio from the transceiver is sampled via Windows sound system, so no special needs there.